2020 Stanley Cup playoffs: Conference finals

-Eastern Conference Final
+Eastern Conference final

 (2) Tampa Bay Lightning vs. (6) New York Islanders

 This was the third playoff meeting between these two teams with Tampa Bay winning both previous series.
 They last met in the 2016 Eastern Conference second round, which Tampa Bay won in five games.
-This was Tampa Bay's sixth Conference Finals appearance.
-They last went to the Conference Finals in 2018, which they lost to the Washington Capitals in seven games.
-This was New York's fifth appearance in the Conference Finals.
-They last went to the Conference Finals in 1993, which they lost against the Montreal Canadiens in five games.
+This was Tampa Bay's sixth conference finals appearance.
+They last went to the conference finals in 2018, which they lost to the Washington Capitals in seven games.
+This was New York's fifth appearance in the conference finals.
+They last went to the conference finals in 1993, which they lost against the Montreal Canadiens in five games.
 New York won two of the three games in this year's regular season series.

 The Lightning defeated the Islanders in six games.
 In game one, Lightning forwards Brayden Point and Nikita Kucherov both had five points in an 8–2 rout: Point had two goals and three assists and Kucherov scored a goal and assisted four times.
 Kucherov scored the game-winning goal with nine seconds remaining in game two to give the Lightning a 2–1 victory.
 After giving up a 3–1 lead in game three, Brock Nelson's goal with 3:25 left put the Islanders ahead, emerging victorious 5–3.
-In game four, three Lightning players had two points and goalie Andrei Vasilevskiy provided an assist in Tampa Bay's 4–1 victory to take a 3–1 series lead.
+In game four, three Lightning players had two points and goaltender Andrei Vasilevskiy provided an assist in Tampa Bay's 4–1 victory to take a 3–1 series lead.
 In game five, Islanders forward Jordan Eberle scored at 12:30 of double overtime to win the game 2–1 and extend the series to a sixth game.
 Anthony Cirelli's goal at 13:18 of the first overtime period in game six gave the Lightning a 2–1 victory sending Tampa Bay to the Stanley Cup Finals for the first time since 2015.